maydietwice/task-manager/README.md

 ```
 ### Register()

 Returns your personal `token` that you should save.
-Used to relate your task to your connection
+It links your task to your connection

 **Request**
 `Request structure is not required`